SansGuidon/bookmarks/README.md

 > 1. After encountering the person, do people feel oppressed, humiliated or otherwise worse about themselves?
 > 2. Does the person target people who are less powerful than him/her?
 * [Brendan D. Gregg](http://www.brendangregg.com/blog/2017-11-13/brilliant-jerks.html) - (2017) Brilliant Jerks in Engineering
+* [The Life Coach School](https://thelifecoachschool.com/212/) - [Podcast] Ep #212: Simple Solutions | About the importance of defining the problem and finding its root cause, + other tips

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)